frcaton/mtga-tracker-daemon/README.md

 `./mtga-tracker-daemon.exe -p 9000`

 ### GET /status
-Check if the MTGA process is running or not, and get its Process ID. (some apps use this to get other metrics or data like the window position and size)
+Check if the MTGA process is running or not and whether is updating itself or not, and get its Process ID.
+(some apps use this to get other metrics or data like the window position and size)

 Response
 ```
 {
   isRunning: Boolean,
+  daemonVersion: String,
+  updating: Boolean,
   processId: Number | -1,
 }
 ```